 Introduction to Free Data Analysis Tools

 Free data analysis tools are used to analyze data and create meaningful insights out of the data set.
-These are a set of tools which helps business to create a data-driven decision-making process.
-Some of the industry known tools that are very popular tools such as, Microsoft excel, tableau public, KNIME, Rattle GUI for R , Talend, H2O, Trifacta, Orange, RapidMiner, Qlikview.
-These tools are supported with several out of the box features that help in the data analysis process.
+These are a set of tools that helps businesses to create a data-driven decision-making process.
+Some of the industry-known tools that are very popular tools such as, Microsoft excel, tableau public, KNIME, Rattle GUI for R, Talend, H2O, Trifacta, Orange, RapidMiner, Qlikview.
+These tools are supported with several out-of-the-box features that help in the data analysis process.
 These data analysis tools are easy to learn and develop the analysis solution very quickly compared to standard programming for data analysis.

 Data Analysis Tools

 Below are the different tools of Data Analysis.